hamzazaidi5/Chatbot-LLM/README.md

 URL Parameters:
 id: The ID of the conversation you want to retrieve.
 Response: Returns the conversation object or a 404 error if not found.

+## Performance Note

+The performance of the system, including response times, depends on the processing power and available resources of your machine.
+Faster hardware will generally lead to quicker response times and improved overall performance.